-Vaillant Group’s manufacturing in the UK concentrates on high efficiency domestic boilers.
-The Belper plant has a track record in achieving significant increases in production volume and manufacturing efficiency.
-Boiler production at Belper depends on a one-man-build approach, with assembly staff moving the boiler chassis on a trolley through a 15 stage manufacturing process.
-The operations conducted at each stage depend on the required final specification of the boiler.
-Monitoring work in progress so that each boiler chassis follows every step in the right order is necessary to maintain product quality.
+Boiler production depends on a one-man-build approach, with assembly staff moving the boiler chassis on a trolley through a 15-stage manufacturing process.
+Operations at each stage depend on the final specification and monitoring work in progress is important to ensure that each chassis follows the right steps in the right order to maintain product quality.
+Vaillant also need to make best use of the production lines to keep manufacturing costs down.

-Making best use of the production lines is vital for keeping manufacturing costs down.
-The Vaillant Group approach to manufacturing control uses RFID to monitor the movement of boilers through the assembly process and to trigger guidance to operators on which manufacturing step was needed next.
-With RFID, they know exactly which stage a particular boiler is at.
-By automatically detecting the arrival of a chassis at a manufacturing stage, the Vaillant Group system can power up the tools at the station only as they are required for use.
+The system uses RFID tags attached to the trolleys to monitor the movement of each boiler chassis through the assembly process and guide operators on which step is needed next.
+RFID readers placed at strategic points can detect the arrival of a chassis at a manufacturing station, so the system knows what stage each chassis is up to and can power up the tools at the station only as they are required for use.

-This makes sure that each manufacturing and test stage is followed in the correct sequence (a chassis at the wrong stage doesn’t allow the power tools to be used).
-If a chassis is removed from the production flow (because of non-availability of parts for example), then the chassis can be automatically returned to the correct production stage when parts became available.
-It also saves energy costs during manufacture, helping to contribute to a reduced carbon footprint for Vaillant Group’s manufacturing operations.
+If a chassis is at the wrong stage, the system doesn’t allow the power tools to be used.
+If a chassis is removed from the production flow, for example because parts are not available, then it can be automatically returned to the correct stage when parts are in stock.
+The system also saves energy costs during manufacture, helping to the group to reduce the carbon footprint of its manufacturing operations.

-The tools are controlled by the Vaillant Group AMS production flow management software system.
-The four production lines (soon to be five) are laid out as a series of J-shaped tracks, moving the chassis through to a fully assembled boiler which is then tested, and sent to wrapping and despatch.
+The tools are controlled by the Vaillant’s AMS production flow management software.
+The four production lines move the chassis through to a fully assembled boiler which is then tested, and sent to wrapping and despatch.
 The monitoring system uses RFID tags on the trolleys to identify which boiler is at which station at which stage and RFID readers that link back to the AMS system.

-It copes with the problem that a trolley could switch tracks at a station in order to overtake another that is moving more slowly along the line.
-Creating the system presented some problems.
-Firstly with so many potential RFID read points in a relatively confined space (some were as little as 2.5m apart) there was a risk of signals from a tag at one station could be picked up at another station.
-Secondly, because Vaillant Group wanted the trolley to trigger the tool power, the system needed to respond quickly as the trolley was brought to the station.
+The system had to cope with a number of problems – for example if a trolley switched tracks at a station to overtake another that is moving more slowly along the line.
+With so many potential RFID readers in a relatively confined space – some as little as 2.5m apart – there was a risk that signals from a tag at one station could be picked up at another station.
+Because Vaillant Group wanted the trolley to trigger the tool power, the system needed to respond quickly as the trolley was brought to the station.